brandtdamman/slack-json-parser/README.md

 - Download all files
 - Download specific files by filetypes
+- [Partially Implemented] Write all links to file
 - [Coming Soon] Export JSON to text files
 - [Coming Soon] Export JSON to HTML